hwakabh/bennu-official.page/README.md

 # bennu_official
+THIS PROJECT HAS BEEN ARCHIVED WITH MIGRATED FROM GITHUB. \
+FOR FUTURE MAINTENANCE, SEE https://gitlab.com/hwakabh-dev/bennu-official-page

+---

 Bennu Official Homepage, with Python Django MTV

 This application `bennu_official`, has been implemented on top of Python & Django framework as generic MVC architectures.